Taylor Walls Player Props: Rays vs. Astros

 Taylor Walls At The Plate

-- Walls is batting .333 with three doubles, a triple, three home runs and seven walks.
+- Walls is hitting .333 with three doubles, a triple, three home runs and seven walks.

-- This year, Walls has recorded at least one hit in 10 of 14 games (71.4%), and had multiple hits twice.
+- In 11 of 15 games this year (73.3%), Walls has reached via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.